 safe and painless

-Before a defective vision is corrected with LASIK, the corneal flap must be prepared.
+Before a defective vision can be corrected with LASIK, the corneal flap must be prepared.
 For this we use the femtosecond laser (instead of the mechanical cutting tool, the microkeratome), an advanced and highly accurate laser.
 The procedure is very safe, painless and faster than the traditional LASIK.
 Femto lasers work without any heat development.

-First flap, then LASIK
+First the flap, then the LASIK

 For anxious patients, we also offer this laser procedure with a short-term anaesthetic.

-By the way: LASIK (acronym for laser-assisted in situ keratomileusis) has become the world's most successfully performed technology in the treatment of vision defects.
+By the way: LASIK (acronym for laser-assisted in situ keratomileusis) has become the world’s most successfully performed technology for the treatment of vision defects.
 In Germany alone, more than 100,000 people have LASIK surgery each year.